fsantanna/pingus/ceu/README.md

 pieces of code that execute atomically in reaction to external input events.
-The callback `on_click` reacts to mouse clicks detected by the button base class `RectComponent` @NN(base_class), while the callback `update` continuously reacts to the passage of time frame by frame.
+The callback `on_click` reacts to mouse clicks detected by the button base class `RectComponent` @NN(base_class), while the callback `update` continuously reacts to the passage of time, frame by frame.
 Callbacks are short lived because they must react to input as fast as possible to let other callbacks execute, keeping the game with real-time responsiveness.